Colorado Sublease Agreement

 - Lodgings Tax: 6%

-Tax returns for short-term rentals must be filed with the Colorado Department of Revenue.
-The deadlines for filing vary based on the assigned frequency, which may be monthly, quarterly, or annually.
+Tax returns for Colorado sublease operations must be filed directly with the Colorado Department of Revenue.
+Moreover, filing deadlines vary based on the assigned frequency determined by your rental volume and income levels.
+Additionally, the state assigns monthly, quarterly, or annual filing schedules depending on your specific Colorado sublease business activities.

 Statutes